 Master of Ceremonies Tom Bodett will once again keep the audience laughing and the teams at attention, using big words in “mildly inappropriate” sentences that might feature a cow, a coyote, a professor, or mud season.
-This exciting competition pits trios of spellers against one another before a ‘live studio audience’ and a whimsical panel: Master of Ceremonies Tom Bodett, Beekeeper Jim Maxwell, and Judge To Be Announced.
+This exciting competition pits trios of spellers against one another before a ‘live studio audience’ and a whimsical panel: Master of Ceremonies Tom Bodett, Beekeeper Jim Maxwell, and the triumphant return of Judge Archer Mayor .
 Rampant wordplay, anecdotes, bicycle horns, and laughter are sure to deliver the most outrageous of serious evenings.

 Past years have boasted beehive hairdos, heifer costumes, and plenty of fun.
 “It’s almost like some spectacular sporting event,” remarks Jerry Stockman, a member of the twice-victorious team To Bee Or Not To Bee.
 “Or like we’re in the studio to record a game show!
 There’s that sort of sensibility about it.”

-Bragging rights, fame, and the right to display the winner’s name on the new Latchis Marquee are at stake, and registration has begun.
+Bragging rights, fame, and the right to display the winner’s name, word or phrase on the beautiful Latchis Marquee are at stake, and registration has begun.
 There is a $100 fee per team, and each team must also raise an additional $100 sponsorship.
-For registration forms and further information about Spell Check!
-A Spelling Bee for Grown-Ups, contact firstname.lastname@example.org.
+Registration forms are available online.
+For further information about Spell Check!
+A Spelling Bee for Grown-Ups, contact email@example.com.
 Spell Check! is a lighthearted competition that benefits Latchis Arts in its mission to preserve the Latchis Hotel and Theatre, and promote the arts in our region.

 Photo credits: Deborah Lazar